raspberrypilearning/rock-paper-scissors/en/step_3.md

 --- task ---

-Now, instead of printing out the random number that the computer chose you can print the letter.
+Instead of printing out the random number that the computer chose, you can print the letter (held in `computer`).

 You can add a `#` to the start of the line `print(chosen)`, to make the computer ignore it.